National Transport Commission

-The NTC also plays a role in implementation planning to ensure reform outcomes are relevant and effective, as well as coordinating, monitoring, evaluating and maintaining the implementation of approved reforms.
-Recommendations and advice are presented to the Standing Council on Transport and Infrastructure (SCOTI) - comprising transport, infrastructure and planning ministers - for approval by majority vote.
+The NTC also plays a role in implementation planning to ensure reform outcomes are relevant and effective.
+Recommendations and advice are presented to Australia's transport ministers through the Infrastructure and Transport Ministers' Meeting - for approval by majority vote.

-Based in Melbourne, the NTC has six commissioners including a Chief Executive.
-Dr Gillian Miles was appointed Chief Executive Officer in 2019.
+Based in Melbourne, the NTC has six commissioners including a Chief Executive.CEO Michael Hopkins was appointed in 2023.

 History

 Hughes & Vale case

 Australia is a federation that relies on the Constitution to divide power between the Commonwealth (federal) government and the six original States (see federalism in Australia).
 As the Commonwealth of Australia Constitution Act did not specify Federal control over road transport, it effectively relinquished full jurisdiction of that area to the States.

 In 1952, truck drivers were frustrated by the levies on interstate road transport, which were designed to protect the state-owned railways.
 They placed a copy of the constitution in a barrow and pushed it by hand between Melbourne and Sydney.
 This journey took 11 days, 2 days quicker than a parcel mailed at the same time and carried by rail.

 Their purpose was to challenge the validity of the New South Wales State Transport Act against "Section 92 of the Constitution which provides that trade, commerce and intercourse between the States shall be absolutely free".

 Known as the Hughes & Vale case, they eventually led a successful constitutional challenge in the High Court which opened-up the development of interstate road transport and Australia in general.

 Hughes & Vale was a significant turning point for the transport industry in Australia.
 It was the catalyst for the growth of interstate road transport, which in turn highlighted the limitations of having different road transport regulations between states.